 In any case, it is worth a conversation with your children (separately) to point out that you've noticed a difference in their behavior.
 All kids get anxious sometimes, you can say, but you're just wondering whether there is something specific worrying them.
 Then listen, reflect, empathize, breathe, and let them tell you everything worrisome on their minds.
 I find that most kids open up if you initiate a talk like this at bedtime while lying in their bed with them in the dark, because they feel safer.
 (Of course, turn the lights off earlier than usual so they have time to wind down after discussing their worries.
 You might want to be armed with another topic to finish off the discussion that is a better prelude to sleep, like what they are looking forward to over the weekend.)

 Most likely, your kids haven't suffered any trauma, and this regression is temporary and normal.
 In that case, you might consider some simple remedies that I've seen work for other families.
 Melatonin, for instance, in small dosages (ask your doctor, but 1 milligram should be fine for a ten year old) relaxes kids and helps them fall asleep.
 (Recent research indicates that one reason kids' body clocks get thrown off at puberty is that their computer/cell/Tv use increases and suppresses normal melatonin production.)

 Another tool to assuage anxiety, and a good one to teach your kids, is EFT, or Emotional Freedom Technique.
-This is a very simple method of tapping acupressure points, which has been scientifically proven to reduce anxiety.
-Here are a url on using EFT with kids:
+This is a very simple method of tapping acupressure points, which has increasingly been scientifically validated to reduce anxiety.

 And of course you are right that what your kids will always need most is your time and love.